USING TELEPHOTO LENSES

 *Technical Note: for situations of extreme magnification, the depth of field may differ by a small amount.
 However, this is an extreme case and is not relevant for the uses discussed in this page.
 See the tutorial on depth of field for a more detailed discussion of this topic.

 The reason that telephoto lenses get the reputation of decreasing depth of field is not because of any inherent property with the lens itself.
 It's because of how they're most often used.
 People usually magnify their subject matter a lot more with telephoto lenses than with lenses that have wider angles of view.
-In other words, people generally don't get further from their subject, so this subject ends up filling more of the frame.
+In other words, people generally don't get farther from their subject, so this subject ends up filling more of the frame.
 It's this higher magnification that is what causes the shallower depth of field.

 distracting out of focus background